jdr479/CS-Play/Deliverable1.md

 ### Interview 5
-**Summary:** He has learned about C in his senior high school, but has forgotten a lot.
+**Summary:** He has learnt about C in his senior high school, but has forgotten a lot.
 He is willing to learn something about programming.
-He wants to learning through video tutorial because he thinks it is convenient for him.
+He wants to learning through vedio tutorial because he things it is convenient for him.
 When I introduce our program to him, he shows a great interest in it and says he think it is nice to have.
 And he prefer to have this game in the website formation.
 **Interviewer:** Pengfei Liu
 **Interviewee:** Jiaxuan Zhang
 **Date:** 17 September 2021
 **Interview method:** In-person interview
 **Consumer segment:** Beginner programmer
 **Key insights:**
 * It should be easy-going, not too hard in the beginning, and has a gradual process of becoming difficult
 * through playing this game, he wants to be a junior programmer.

 **Representative quotes:**
 * "What level can I achieve?
 If I can be a junior programmer after playing this game, it will be a very cool thing."
 * "If it is too difficult or too easy in the beginning, I may lose my interest in playing it."

 **Assessment: Must have / Nice to have / Don’t care**
 * easy-going (Must have)
 * Game elements (Must have)
 * website platform (Nice have)